paulhayes/compliant-stepper-using-load-cell/README.md

-# Compliant Stepper Mototr example using a load cell
+# Compliant Stepper Motor example using a load cell

 ![](./demo.gif)